pubpub/platform/README.md

 ## Docker Compose

-Docker-compose provides a means to run all the code components as containers, more realistically emulating the setting where this code is run in production.
+Docker-compose provides a means to run all the code components as containers.
+It has these advantages:

+- more realistically emulating the setting where this code is run in production.
+- less contamination of environment, so spurious failures (or successes) can be avoided.
+- easy to boot from nothing without system dependencies except Docker

+With disadvantages:

+- doesn't support hot-reloading
+- slightly slower iteration due to `docker build` between runs

-This is useful for end-to-end tests and locally verifying that the code works when removed from some of the fast-iteration features of `next.js`, such as
+With these properties, this is useful for end-to-end tests and locally verifying that the code works when removed from some of the fast-iteration features of `next.js`, such as
 JIT compilation.
+Because a `docker build` is needed to build the containers to run, hot-reloading is not available in this environment; so faster iteration with `pnpm dev` is recommended until you are ready to run battery of tests or need to verify behavior in an isolated environment.

 A slightly modified version of `.env.local` is required, where we remove the DATABASE_URL (this is built out of parts in docker envs):
 ```